babaganosch/big_physics_sim/README.md

 * 11th Gen Intel(R) Core(TM) i7-11700KF @ 3.60GHz
 * Nvidia Geforce RTX 3070

-My space partitioning is very naive and just divides room in 24x24 cells.
+My space partitioning is very naive and just divides room in cells twice the size of objects max-radius.
+This leaves a good amount of empty cells in half-empty rooms after objects settle at the bottom.
 I believe there's quite some room for optimizations in the code all together but I should probably try to implement some kind of multithreading or something on the collision checks.
 Would be cool to utilize compute shaders, CUDA or something..

 ## PreReq
 SFML - Easy window handling, rendering, events etc.